 Staying Warm This Winter

-The cold front moving across the Midwest brings snow and single-digit temperatures to Minnesota.
+The cold front moving across the Midwest brings single-digit temperatures to Minnesota.
 Take the right precautions with these tips to prepare you for winter weather.

 Knowledge is power